microsoft/vscode-docs/remote-tutorials/containers/how-it-works.md

 ---
-Order: 1
+Order: 4
 Area: containers
-TOCTitle: Get the code
+TOCTitle: How it works
-PageTitle: How Remote Dev Containers Work in Visual Studio Code
+PageTitle: How remote dev containers work in Visual Studio Code
-MetaDescription: How Remote Dev Containers Work in Visual Studio Code
+MetaDescription: How remote dev containers work in Visual Studio Code
 DateApproved: 7/26/2019
 ---
 # How it works